This appendix describes how to perform Oracle Clusterware and Oracle Automatic Storage Management upgrades.

 $ crsctl query crs activeversion

-You can upgrade a single instance Oracle ASM installation to a clustered Oracle ASM installation.
-However, you can only upgrade an existing single instance Oracle ASM installation if you run the installation from the node on which the Oracle ASM installation is installed.
+You can upgrade a standalone Oracle ASM installation to a clustered Oracle ASM installation.
+However, you can only upgrade an existing standalone Oracle ASM installation if you run the installation from the node on which the Oracle ASM installation is installed.
 You cannot upgrade a single instance Oracle ASM installation on a remote node.

 You must ensure that any rebalance operations on your existing Oracle ASM installation are completed before starting the upgrade process.